Rapid Learning or Feature Reuse? Towards Understanding the Effectiveness of MAML: Conclusion

 \section{Conclusion}

 In this paper, we studied a fundamental question on whether the highly successful MAML algorithm relies on rapid learning or feature reuse.
-Through a series of experiments, we found that \textit{feature reuse} is the dominant component in MAML's efficacy.
+Through a series of experiments, we found that \textit{feature reuse} is the dominant component in MAML's efficacy on benchmark datasets.
 This insight led to the ANIL (Almost No Inner Loop) algorithm, a simplification of MAML that has identical performance on standard image classification and reinforcement learning benchmarks, and provides computational benefits.
-We further study the importance of the head (final layer) of a neural network trained with MAML, discovering that the body (lower layers) of a network is sufficient for few-shot classification at test time, allowing us to remove the network head for testing (NIL) and still match performance.
+We further study the importance of the head (final layer) of a neural network trained with MAML, discovering that the body (lower layers) of a network is sufficient for few-shot classification at test time, allowing us to remove the network head for testing (NIL algorithm) and still match performance.
 We connected our results to the broader literature in meta-learning, identifying feature reuse to be a common mode of operation for other meta-learning algorithms also.
 Based off of our conclusions, future work could look at developing and analyzing new meta-learning algorithms that perform more rapid learning, which may expand the datasets and problems amenable to these techniques.
+We note that our study mainly considered benchmark datasets, such as Omniglot and MiniImageNet.
+It is an interesting future direction to consider rapid learning and feature reuse in MAML on other few-shot learning datasets, such as those from \citet{triantafillou2019meta}.